 Streams stored locally and in cloud

 If you want speaker capabilities on a smart hub and are willing to pay more for the highest-quality audio, we highly recommend this compact smart speaker from Sonos One.
 It includes two digital amplifiers, a high-frequency tweeter, a mid-woofer, and a far-field microphone array.
 The microphone picks up your voice without difficulty no matter the noise level, and the sound is clear, adjustable, and distortion-free even at its highest volume.
-You can pair multiple Sonos speakers to form a network and play either the same audio—from 130+ internet services including Spotify, Apple Music, Pandora, Tidal—throughout your home or control the musical output of each speaker individually via the Sonos app.
+You can pair multiple Sonos speakers to form a network and play either the same audio—from 130+ internet services including Spotify, Apple Music, Pandora, and Tidal—throughout your home or control the musical output of each speaker individually via the Sonos app.

-While it’s primarily a smart speaker designed to connect with other Sonos products, the Sonos One’s compatibility with Amazon Alexa (built in) and Google Assistant vastly increases its versatility.
+While it’s primarily a smart speaker designed to connect with other Sonos products, the Sonos One’s compatibility with Amazon Alexa (built-in) and Google Assistant vastly increases its versatility.
 Any smart device that works with either smart assistant, and all the skills and commands available on both platforms, can be controlled via voice using Sonos One.
 The downside is that setup can be a little finicky.
 Beyond internet services, Sonos One is compatible with Apple AirPlay 2, meaning you can listen to any purchased audio files stored on your Apple devices at the touch of a button.
 It’s also easy to stream your entire music library from any computer storage drive.

 Best Smart Display: Google Nest Hub Max